On the image of higher signature maps: Descending exponent bounds

 \subsection{General framework}

-In this subsection, we explain how to exploit exponent results for cohomology in higher powers of the fundamental ideal to get exponent bounds for the range in which we are investigating the image of the real cycle class map.
+As before, we let $X$ be a connected smooth algebraic variety over $\Rb$ and $\Lc$ be a line bundle on $X$, and we set $L=\Lc(\Rb)$.
+In this subsection, we explain how to exploit exponent results for cohomology in higher powers of the fundamental ideal to get exponent bounds for the range in which we are investigating the image of the quadratic real cycle class map.
 The general framework for results of this type is provided by the following lemma.